GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_21_Demand_Planner_Agent.md

 <hr>

-## 8. Chat with the Data Analyst Agent in Gemini Enterprise
+## 8. Chat with the Demand Planner Agent in Gemini Enterprise

 Launch the application as shown below.